 To determine what to prioritize, be clear about what you’re already doing, what you’re doing well (or not so well), where you have gaps, and what will give you the greatest lift.

-#1: You provide your channel sales teams with training and materials to sell your solution.
+#1: You equip your channel sales teams to sell your solution or bring you leads.

 #2: Your firm runs demand generation programs direct to the end customer and passes the leads to your partners.